amatsagu/tempest/README.md

     - On failed attempts *(probably due to internet connection)*, it'll try again up to 3 times before returning error
 * Cache is optional
     - Applications/Bots work without any state caching if they only prefer to (avoid dynamic handlers to do it).

+> [!NOTE]
+> Tempest lib supports all operations available in Discord API through HTTP except sending files.
+For now, you can only receive files.

 ### Getting started
 1. Install with: `go get -u github.com/Amatsagu/Tempest`